Path-connectivity of the set of uniquely ergodic and cobounded foliations: Introduction

-Our strategy in proving Theorem~\ref{thm:main-intro} has two main ingredients.
+We now highlight two main ingredients to accomplish this.
 On the one hand, we will develop in Section~\ref{sec:pointpushs} a robust mechanism to construct paths of cobounded foliations in the sphere of projective measured foliations of a punctured surface.
-This construction was heavily inspired by the work in \cite{LS-connectivity}, and our main new contribution here is to use bad approximability of points under straight line flows on tori to certify coboundedness and to improve the paths built in \cite{LS-connectivity} to consist of cobounded foliations.
+This construction was heavily inspired by the work in \cite{LS-connectivity} (who showed that there is a dense path connected set of arational foliations in $\PMF$), and our main new contribution here is to use bad approximability of points under straight line flows on tori to certify coboundedness and to improve the paths built in \cite{LS-connectivity} to consist of cobounded foliations.
 This will be done in Section~\ref{sec:pointpushs}.

-The second ingredient consists in assembling these paths with a limiting procedure into paths that can reach any uniquely ergodic foliation.
-This is somewhat similar in spirit to our previous work \cite{CH} on interval exchanges.
-However, the methods of this paper are softer and more flexible than the explicit construction in that work.
-Here, we use train track splitting sequences to define mapping class group sequences that exhibit contracting behaviour on $\PMF$.
+Our second ingredient is to show how to link these paths to arbitrary uniquely ergodic foliations.
+Here, we use train track splitting sequences to define mapping class group sequences that exhibit contracting behaviour on $\PMF$, extending the contraction of the polyhedra of measures along the splitting sequence.
 The main technical work to make this work happens in Section~\ref{sec:train-track-north-south}, and uses the hyperbolic geometry of curve graphs to show that these sequences act on $\PMF$ in a contracting way.

 Section~\ref{sec:islands-point-push} then combines these two parts and shows the path-connectivity statement in Theorem~\ref{thm:main-intro} for punctured surfaces.
 This is also the prerequisite for Section~\ref{sec:closed-case}, in which the path-connectivity statement of Theorem~\ref{thm:main-intro} is proved for closed surfaces.